Enumeration and updates for conjunctive linear algebra queries through expressibility: Efficient evaluation of q-hierarhical queries

-We apply Proposition~\ref{prop:conj-matlang-with-x-to-cq-lowerbound} on $\mQ$ to obtain binary \cq $Q$ over $\Voc = \Rel(\Sch)$ that simulates $\mQ$ w.r.t. $\Rel$.
-We know that $Q$ is binary and self-join free; does not have covered inequalities of the form $x \leq 1$; and for every uncovered inequality $y \leq c$ it holds that $y$ is not free in $Q$.
-We next modify $Q$ into a query $Q'$ over $\Voc$ such that the following properties hold: \begin{enumerate}[(P1)] \item $Q'$ continues to simulate $\mQ$ w.r.t. $\Rel$; \item $Q'$ is constant-disjoint; \item $\DynEval{Q',\Voc}{\cK,M} \in \Maintainable$, for every $M \in \posnat$. \end{enumerate} This suffices to prove the proposition.
+We apply Proposition~\ref{prop:simulating-cq-is-constant-disjoint} on $\mQ$ to obtain binary \cq $Q$ over $\Voc = \Rel(\Sch)$ that simulates $\mQ$ w.r.t. $\Rel$.
+We know that $Q$ is binary, self-join free and constant-disjoint.
+We next modify $Q$ into a query $Q'$ over $\Voc$ such that the following properties hold: \begin{enumerate}[(P1)] \item $Q'$ continues to simulate $\mQ$ w.r.t. $\Rel$; \item $Q'$ continues to be constant-disjoint; \item $\DynEval{Q',\Voc}{\cK,M} \in \Maintainable$, for every $M \in \posnat$. \end{enumerate} This suffices to prove the proposition.
 Indeed, by Theorem~\ref{thm:qh-cq-semiring-lower-bound} $Q'$ is necessarily q-hierarchical unless the OMv conjecture fails.
 If $Q'$ is q-hierarhical, then by Corollary~\ref{cor:fcLang-equiv-free-connex-cq} there exists a \fcLang query $\mQ'$ that simulates $Q'$ w.r.t $\Mat = \Rel^{-1}$.
 Consequently, $\mQ$ and $\mQ'$ are then equivalent.

 Intuitively, the modification of $Q$ into $Q'$ is necessary to obtain property (P3): the fact that $\DynEval{\mQ,\Sch}{\cK,M} \in \EnumClass{\size{\I}}{1}$ only implies that we may dynamically evaluate $Q$ in $\Maintainable$ \emph{on databases that encode some matrix instance}.
 To apply Theorem~\ref{thm:qh-cq-semiring-lower-bound}, by contrast we need to show that we can dynamically evaluate $Q$ on \emph{arbitrary databases}.
 The crux will be that we obtain $Q'$ by adding extra inequalities to $Q$, such that evaluating $Q'$ on an arbitrary database yields the same result as evaluating it (and $Q$, $\mQ$) on some matrix instance.